espressif/vscode-esp-idf-extension/README.md

 - Click Uninstall.
 - Go to your `${VSCODE_EXTENSION_DIR}` and make sure to delete the Espressif IDF plugin folder.

-## How to use

-- First set up your Visual Studio Code as explained in the former section.
-- Then
-  - Either open Visual Studio Code and create a workspace folder.
-  - Run `code ${YOUR_PROJECT_DIR}` from the command line.
-- Press <kbd>F1</kbd> and type **ESP-IDF: Configure ESP-IDF extension** to configure the extension Please take a look at [SETUP](./docs/SETUP.md) for more detail about extension configuration.

-- Press <kbd>F1</kbd> and type **ESP-IDF: Create ESP-IDF project** to generate a template ESP-IDF project.

-  > **Note:** If you want to get code navigation and ESP-IDF function references, build the project a first time.
-This will generate the required **compile_commands.json** used by [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) to resolve header/source links.
-You can do a rebuild by pressing <kbd>F1</kbd> and typing **ESP-IDF: Build your project**.
-If you don't want to build your project beforehand, you can configure your project using [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md)

-- Do some coding!
-- Check you set the correct port of your device by pressing <kbd>F1</kbd>, typing **ESP-IDF: Select port to use:** and choosing the serial port your device is connected.
-- When you are ready, build your project.
-Then flash to your device by pressing <kbd>F1</kbd> and typing **ESP-IDF: Flash your device** then selecting Flash allows you to flash the device.
-- You can later start a monitor by pressing <kbd>F1</kbd> and typing **ESP-IDF: Monitor your device** which will log the activity in a Visual Studio Code terminal.
-- If you want to start a debug session, just press F5 (make sure you had at least build and flash once before so the debugger works correctly).
-To make sure you can debug your device, set the proper `idf.openOcdConfigs` settings in your settings.json or by pressing <kbd>F1</kbd> and typing **ESP-IDF: Device configuration**.

 ## Available commands

 Click <kbd>F1</kbd> to show Visual studio code actions, then type **ESP-IDF** to see possible actions.